Rodri (footballer, born 1971): Managerial career

 Rodri started his career as Raül Agné's assistant at Girona in 2010.
 On 16 March 2012, he was appointed assistant manager at Olot, but was in charge of the first team along with Àlex Terma during his spell.

 On 10 December 2012, Rodri left Olot and moved to Cádiz, again as Agné's second.
 On 25 November 2014 he returned to his previous club, now named first team manager.

 Rodri was sacked on 22 February 2016 due to his poor results, and reunited with Agné at Real Zaragoza on 28 October.
 On 22 June of the following year, he returned to Nàstic after being named Pobla Mafumet manager.

 On 9 September 2017, after Lluís Carreras' dismissal, Rodri was named interim manager of the first team in Segunda División.
 His first professional match in charge occurred eight days later, a 3–1 home win against Albacete.
 After three wins in five matches, Rodri was confirmed as manager until the end of the season.
 On 29 January 2018, he was sacked.

 On 25 September 2018, Tenerife announced that Rodri would join the technical staff, working as an assistant coach.
 On 13 November, he was named Extremadura manager, with the club also in the second division; on 16 February 2019, he was dismissed.

 In November 2020, Rodri was named manager of Andorran Primera Divisió club Inter d'Escaldes.
 He chose to depart the club on 22 February 2021, after being offered the role of development coach at La Liga club Villarreal.
 He subsequently followed Villarreal manager Unai Emery to join Premier League club Aston Villa in the same role in November 2022.
+On 2 July 2026, Aston Villa announced he had departed the club.